 Alternatively, copy the entire contents of your current DA profile's var/plugins/command/repo directory to the same location in a reconfigured installation.

 Select the database vendor, for example, Derby.

 Derby Port The port that Derby uses for database connections.
-Database User The user name to connect to the database.
+Database User The username to connect to the database.
 Database Password The password to connect to the database.
 Confirm Database Password Confirm the password to connect to the database.
-Administrator User The user name for the Deployment Automation administrator.
-Administrator Password The password for the Deployment Automation administrator.
-Confirm Administrator Password Confirm the password for the Deployment Automation administrator.
+Administrator User The username of the Deployment Automation administrator.
+Administrator Password The password of the Deployment Automation administrator.
+Confirm Administrator Password Confirm the password of the Deployment Automation administrator.

 After you have saved the configuration settings, Deployment Automation detects that the configuration file exists and does not prompt you for the settings when you open the user interface.